Anatomizing Deep Learning Inference in Web Browsers: Results of QoE Measurement

 \subsection{Inference Accuracy Analysis}

+The average inference accuracy QoE results are listed in Table~\ref{tab:qoe-dl}.
 In the ideal scenario where all images can be processed by the DL model, the classification accuracy is 17.2\% and the detection mAP is 1.0.
-This lower classification accuracy is attributed to the dataset containing low-resolution images, some of which are even smaller than the common 32$\times$32 pixel size used in many classification tasks.
+This lower classification accuracy is attributed to the dataset containing low-resolution images like 32$\times$32 pixel size, and some frames contain multiple objects, which can also affect classification accuracy.
 The high detection mAP is mainly because the object region typically covers a significant portion of the image, and the dataset exclusively consists of images with a single class (face).
 This characteristic is well-suited for in-browser detection tasks, like background blurring, where humans are the predominant subject.
-Additionally, the dataset we use comprises videos sourced from real-world video streams.
+We chose these two benchmark datasets specifically for their inclusion of both video frames sourced from real-world video streams and corresponding timestamps, and they are used in numerous research papers~\cite{fan2019lasot, liu2023objects, cai2019exploring, wang2018cosface, pfister2015flowing, schroff2015facenet}.

+When performing inference in the browser, we observe that the classification accuracy drops by up to 9.1\%, and the detection mAP drops by up to 24\%.